 Communication Skills: A banking business analyst must have strong communication skills.
 Both written and oral communication skills are important as a BA needs to interact with customers, clients, or other banking professionals.

 Decision-making Abilities: Banking business analysts frequently work with little supervision and must make quick, autonomous decisions regarding approving loans and credit applications.

 Functional/Domain Skills: Understanding the business domain is a definite advantage for every business analyst.
 Banking and financial services are one of the domains (Referred to as BFSI) and are the leading sector outsourcing IT projects.
 So if you are strong in that domain, your movement to a BA role is easier.
 As you have a retail baking background, you have a definite advantage.

-Time management: Banking business analysts are expected to routinely fulfil deadlines and manage their time for loan closures and daily transaction reports.
+Time Management: Banking business analysts are expected to routinely fulfill deadlines and manage their time for loan closures and daily transaction reports.

 Business Analyst Certification

 Certifications don’t guarantee a job but it plays an important role in getting your resume shortlisted.
 If you don’t have any experience in a particular profile (in the BA profile), you need to have a certification in your resume.

 Business analysis certification can boost your overall performance, reduce risk, and open up new market prospects.
 A certified business analyst has better clarity and understanding of the business analysis methodologies and procedures.
 It also demonstrates dedication, as studying for these certificates and passing the exams is no easy task.
 Moreover, gaining a business analysis credential also offers several benefits such as global recognition, more salary, and so on.